 The following table displays fair value gains and losses, net, including changes attributable to instrument-specific credit risk, for loans and debt for which the fair value election was made.
-Amounts are recorded as a component of "Fair value gains, net" in our condensed consolidated statements of operations and comprehensive income for the three months ended March 31, 2013 and 2012.
+Amounts are recorded as a component of "Fair value gains (losses), net" in our condensed consolidated statements of operations and comprehensive income for the three and six months ended June 30, 2013 and 2012.